How does this company make money?

 What does this company depend on?

-The mechanism depends on photovoltaic panels and inverters from solar equipment manufacturers, land-use permits and environmental approvals from local regulatory authorities, power purchase agreements with utilities or corporate off-takers, grid interconnection agreements with transmission system operators, and construction equipment and civil engineering capabilities from the parent Shikun & Binui Group infrastructure division.
+The company cannot operate without photovoltaic panels and inverters from solar equipment manufacturers, land use permits and environmental approvals from local regulatory authorities, power purchase agreements signed with utilities or corporate off-takers, grid interconnection agreements granted by transmission system operators, and construction equipment and civil engineering teams supplied by the parent Shikun & Binui Group infrastructure division.

 Who depends on this company?